Theo-Asamp/AIML-SHEFFIELD-COLLISIONS/README.md

 AI tools were used to support structuring, explanation, and refinement of this work.
 These tools assisted in improving clarity, generating ideas, and debugging code.

-All machine learning implementation, analysis, and final decisions were developed, verified, and critically evaluated by the author.
+All machine learning implementation, analysis, and final decisions were developed, verified, and critically evaluated by me.

 ---